 Schedule of the Day

-10:00 – 10:30 Opening & presentation of the Manifesto of The School of Speculative Documentary
+10:00 Opening & presentation of the Manifesto of The School of Speculative Documentary

-19:30 Screening of Les deux visages d’une femme Bamiléké (2016) by Rosine Mbakam.
-A young woman who emigrated to Europe returns to the land of her birth, Cameroon.
+19:30 Rosine Mbakam Les deux visages d’une femme Bamiléké (2016) A young woman who emigrated to Europe returns to the land of her birth, Cameroon.
 This film shows her reunion with her mother.
-76 min | French/Bamileke, with English subtitles.
+76 min | French/Bamileke, with English subtitles

 The School of Speculative Documentary is an initiative of Belgian photographers Max Pinckers and Michiel De Cleene, theatremaker Thomas Bellinck and filmmaker An van Dienderen.
 Together, they founded a research group at the KASK in Ghent, which functions as an interdisciplinary meeting space to question the documentary act.
 During this symposium, the space will unfold in the Kaaistudios.
 Through artistic presentations and conversations, makers will talk about uncertainty and guesswork, to come to terms with the irreparable defects in their work and messy reality.

-by & with An van.
+By & with An van.
 Dienderen, Max Pinckers, Michiel De Cleene, Thomas Bellinck.
 Supported by KASK/School of Arts (HoGent) and Kaaitheater / To Authenticity and Beyond!